layer3switch/metrilyx-2.0/README.md

 OpenTSDB suggest max result limit.

 ##### heatmaps
 This configuration option is only need if you plan to use heatmaps.
-If you choose to enable this feature the only needed change is the mongodb information relative to your setup i.e. host, port, and database
+If you choose to enable this feature the only needed change is the mongodb information relative to your setup i.e. **host**, **port**, and database

 ##### databases
 The are 2 configurations provided - sqlite and postgres.
 The first one in the list will be the one used.
 The default uses sqlite.
 Postgresql can also be used.
 To use postgres move that configuration option to the top of the list.
 Using postgres requires the **psycopg2** python package.
+All options are self explanatory.

 #### /opt/metrilyx/metrilyx/static/config.js
 This is the client side configuration file.
 A sample for this configuration has also been provided.

-##### AUTHCONFIG
+##### AUTHCONFIG (optional)
 This does not need to be changed.
 This is a placeholder for a future feature to allow user authentication.

-##### SERVER_NAME
+##### SERVER_NAME (required)
 Client accessible FQDN of the server.
 This is the address used by the client to make the websocket connection.
-This must be the hostname of the machine it's running on or else client connections will fail.
+This usually is the hostname of the machine it's running on.
+Not having this configured correctly will cause client connections will fail.
 This is the only required option in this configuration file.

-##### WS_URI
+##### WS_URI (optional)
 The websocket URI used by the client.
 This is made up of the **SERVER_NAME** and connection options.
 This does not need to be edited.